YuiHrsw/whisper4dart/README.md

 //"txt": Outputs text-formatted strings
 //"json": Outputs JSON-formatted strings
 //"srt": Outputs SRT-subtitle-formatted strings
-String output=await whisperModel.infer(inputPath,logPath: logPath,numProcessors: 1,translate:False,initialPrompt:"",startTime:0,endTime:-1,useOriginalTime:true);
+String output=await whisperModel.infer(inputPath,
+logPath: logPath,
+numProcessors: 1,
+translate:False,
+initialPrompt:"",
+startTime:0,
+endTime:-1,
+useOriginalTime:true);
 //The core function whisper.infer takes "inputPath" as the audio file path (e.g., /tmp/jfk.mp3).
 //Specifying "logPath" directs whisper4dart to save encoder/demuxer logs in that directory.
 //"translate" determines if the output should be translated into English.
 //Use "initialPrompt" to set the model's initial prompt.
 //"startTime" and "endTime" define the segment of the audio to process (unit: milliseconds).
 //Setting "endTime" to -1 means no end cropping is needed.
-//When "useOriginalTime" is set to true, the timestamps are based on the start of the original audio, not the start of the cropped audio.
-This means that regardless of whether the audio has //been cropped, the timestamps always reference the timeline of the original audio.
+//When "useOriginalTime" is set to true, the timestamps are based on the start of the original audio,
+//not the start of the cropped audio.
+This means that regardless of whether the audio has
+//been cropped, the timestamps always reference the timeline of the original audio.
 ```

 Sample output strings of the four output modes:(input file:jfk.wav)